Basher6079/CDDA-Nail-Hammer/README.md

 Now has three different ammo types: .50cal, .308cal, and 7.62mm.

 These are high damage high AP, medium damage low AP, and low damage medium AP, respectively.

+For better balance, the hammer itself imparts 50 damage, 10 AP and nails impart the damage of the orignal round.

+These rounds are loud, so make sure you have hearing protection!